KyriPro/Ender-Flynnies/README.md

 Spacebar teleports Flynn to the ender pearl if the space is valid<br/>
 When you come across an item that you can interact with (Lever and other stuff in the future), press Enter to interact
 # Changelog:
-## 1.2:
-  - 30 Levels
-  - MeowCoins can now have a value from 1 to 16
-  - MeowCoins save to hard disk
-  - Shop added
-### The Shop
-  - 8 Skins
-  - Skins can be purchased with MeowCoin
-  - Skins can be bought or equipped by clicking on them
-  - Skins get reset when you delete your save data in the configurations file
-## 1.1:
-  - 30 Levels
-  - Added Spikes (Levels 25+)
 ## 1.0:
   - Base game
   - 25 Levels